Black holes have more states than those giving the Bekenstein-Hawking entropy: a simple argument

-This conclusion is not in contrast with the the various arguments leading to identify Bekenstein-Hawking entropy with a counting of states.
-To the opposite, evidence from it comes from the membrane paradigm \cite{membrane} and from Loop Quantum Gravity \cite{LQG-BH,LQG-BH2}, which both show explicitly that the relevant states are surface states, but also from the string theory counting \cite{StringBH,StringBH2}, because the counting is in a context where the relevant state space is identified with the scattering state space, which could be blind to interior observables.
+This conclusion does not contradict the various arguments identifying the Bekenstein--Hawking entropy as a measure of state counting.
+Indeed, it is supported by the membrane paradigm \cite{membrane} and Loop Quantum Gravity \cite{LQG-BH,LQG-BH2}, which both show explicitly that the relevant states that are counted are surface states.
+But also the string theory counting \cite{StringBH,StringBH2} supports this conclusion, because this derivation is in a context where the relevant state space is identified with the scattering state space in the presence of an event horizon, and this state space could well be blind to interior observables.

-The consequences of this observation are far reaching for the discussions on the black-hole information paradox \cite{don,thooft}.
+The consequences of this observation are far reaching for the discussions on the black hole information paradox \cite{don,thooft}.
 The solid version of the paradox is Page's \cite{Page}, which does not require hypotheses on the future of the hole.
-If there are more states available in a black hole than $e^{A/4}$, then Page argument for the information loss paradox fails.
-Page argument is based on the fact that if the number of black hole states is determined by the area, then there are no more available state to be entangled with the Hawking radiation when the black hole shrinks.
-For the radiation to be thermal it must be entangled with something, and the only option is earlier Hawking quanta, and this is in tension with quantum field theory.
-But if there can be many states also inside a black hole with small horizon area, then late-time Hawking radiation does not need to be correlated with early time Hawking radiation, because it can simply be correlated with internal black hole states, even when the surface area of the back hole has become small.
+If there are more states available in a black hole than $e^{A/4}$, then Page's argument for the information loss paradox fails.
+Page's argument is indeed based on the fact that if the number of black hole states is determined by the area, then there are no more available states to be entangled with the Hawking radiation when the black hole shrinks.
+For the radiation to be thermal, it must be entangled with something, and the only option is earlier Hawking quanta, and this is in tension with quantum field theory.
+But, if there can be many states inside a black hole with small horizon area, then late-time Hawking radiation does not need to be correlated with early time Hawking radiation, because it can simply be correlated with internal black hole states, even when the surface area of the back hole has become small.